ibm-cloud-docs/codeengine/cmd_defs.md

 ## Project commands
 {: #cli-project}

-A project is a container for components, such as applications and job definitions.
-By using projects, you can manage resources and provide access to components in the project.
-Use project commands to create, display details, and delete projects.
+A project is a grouping of {{site.data.keyword.codeengineshort}} entities such as applications, jobs and builds.
+Projects are used to manage resources and provide access to its entities.
 {: shortdesc}

 You can use either `project` or `proj` in your project commands.
 To see CLI help for the project command, run `ibmcloud ce proj`.